 I speak regularly on talent management, innovation, entrepreneurship, and the future of work to top corporations and associations.
-My talks are based on my three bestselling books and unique entrepreneurial life story.
 I also facilitate management workshops and interactive seminars.
 Email [email protected] to receive more information.

 1. The Alliance: Managing Talent in the Network Age

 The employer-employee relationship is broken.
 Managers face a seemingly impossible dilemma: You can’t afford to offer lifetime employment.
 But you can’t build a lasting, innovative business when everyone acts like a free agent.
 The solution: Stop thinking of employees as family or free agents and start thinking of them as allies on a tour of duty.